vishruthb/notes/content/Computer Systems/Operating Systems/💀 Deadlock.md

   A --requests--> R
 ```
 ---
+>[!Important]
-If the graph has a cycle, then a deadlock may exist.
+>If the graph has a cycle, then a deadlock may exist.
 If no cycles, no deadlock.

 Example: Thread 1 holds Lock 1, Thread 2 holds Lock 2, Each requests the others' lock
 ```mermaid